Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - No_License
      - A COUNTER Metric_Type.
-User is denied access to a content item because the user or the user’s institution does not have access rights under an agreement with the vendor.
+A user is denied access to a content item because the user or the user’s institution does not have access rights under an agreement with the vendor.
      -

    * - OA